-Early mobilization reduces the risks of deep vein thromboembolism, pulmonary complications, skin breakdown, and decline in cognitive functions.
+Early mobilization reduces the risks of deep vein thromboembolism, pulmonary complications, skin breakdown, and a decline in cognitive functions.

 Moreover, mobilization inspires confidence and encourages the patients.

-Apart from mobilization and ambulation, the training treatment goals improving strength, maintaining balance, and maintaining range of joint motion.
+Apart from mobilization and ambulation, the training treatment goals improving strength, maintaining balance and maintaining range of joint motion.

-Usually the patient is assisted out of bed into a chair on the first postoperative day.
+Usually, the patient is assisted out of bed into a chair on the first postoperative day.
 Bed mobility, using a bed pan etc are taught.

-Ambulation training is initiated within first few days depending on the patient profile.
+Ambulation training is initiated within the first few days depending on the patient profile.
 Most patients with internal fixation or prosthetic replacement may be allowed to bear partial weight as tolerated.